devxschool/Fall2020/out/production/Fall2020/maps/Maps.md

 1. If the key already exists in the map the key value will be updated. so the key is going to point to a new value.

+2. If the key doesnt exist in the map nothing is going to happen.

 It returns the old value.

+####public Set<SameAsKey> keySet()
+return a Set of all of the keys.
+We are creating a new separate Set collection of just the keys.
+Why Set and why not List?
+Bc keys are unique.

+####public Collection<SameAsValue> values();
+return a Collection of all of the values.

+Collection is like a List; it stores duplicate values but one biggest difference is that it doesnt have .get(int index) so we can not access values based on index.

+####Map.Entry<KeyDataType,ValueDataType>
+Map.Entry is an interface(data type) that represents one entry(key value pair) in a Map.
+So far we know how to get Set of Keys and how to get Collection of values.
+Now, question is: how do we get both keys and values?

+ex:

+    Map<Integer, String> map = new HashMap<>();
+    map.put(12,"John Doe") -> this is one Map.Entry.
+    map.put(13,"John Doe") -> Entry
+    map.put(13,"John Doe")